rust-lang-nursery/rust-cookbook/src/logging.md

 [![log-badge]][log] [![log4rs-badge]][log4rs] [![cat-debugging-badge]][cat-debugging]

-Logs are configured to log to a custom location by using log4rs. log4rs can use either an external yaml file or a programmatically constructed configuration.
+Configures log to be output into custom location with [log4rs]. [log4rs] can use either an external YAML file or a programmatically constructed configuration.

-First log file configuration is created using [`log4rs::append::file::FileAppender`] using a custom pattern from [`log4rs::encode::pattern`].
+Firstly creates the log configuration with [`log4rs::append::file::FileAppender`] using a custom pattern from [`log4rs::encode::pattern`].

-Then this is assigned to the [`log4rs::config::Config`] which has a root appender that uses the `logfile` appender that was just created, and sets the default [`log::LogLevelFilter`] so that any logs with `Info` level or higher will be sent to the logger.
+Secondly assigns it to the [`log4rs::config::Config`] which has a root appender that uses the previously created `logfile` appender.
+Subsequently sets the default [`log::LogLevelFilter`] so that any logs with `Info` level or higher will be sent to the logger.

 ```rust,no_run
 # #[macro_use]